gregschmit/django-autorest/README.rst

 --------

 - ``AUTOREST_ADMIN_SITE`` (default ``'django.contrib.admin.site'``): This is
-  the admin site where ``autorest`` can get hints on how the API should be configured (e.g., list display fields, edit fields, readonly fields, etc).
+  an import string to the admin site where ``autorest`` can get hints on how the API should be configured (e.g., list display fields, edit fields, readonly fields, etc).
 To disable this feature entirely, just set this  to ``False``.
 - ``AUTOREST_DEFAULT_USE_ADMIN_SITE`` (default ``False``): Whether the default model functionality should be to get config hints from ``admin.py``.
 - ``AUTOREST_CONFIG`` (default: ``{'auth':{'User':{'use_admin_site': True}}}``):